RahatVortex98/super-simple-react/README.md

      ```

   4. Up until now, we used div to make a group, but there is another way to make a group, called fragment "<></>"
+     - What is fragment => group elements together, without creating an extra div.
      - using div
        ```JSX
         function ChatInput() {